A mysterious virus is making China (and the rest of Asia) nervous. It's not SARS, so what is it? - Local News 8

 The current outbreak in Wuhan has put Asian governments on close watch, stepping up preventive measures such as airport temperature screening and notification requirements.

+Hong Kong leader Carrie Lam said on Tuesday the city would take “immediate action” to contain the spread of suspected pneumonia cases, including screening air passengers traveling from Wuhan.
+Doctors in the semiautonomous Chinese city must also report patients with symptoms of respiratory diseases to the authorities.

-In Hong Kong, 21 people have been found with fever or respiratory symptoms after returning from Wuhan, according to the city’s Hospital Authority.
-Five of them have been discharged, and so far none of them has been linked to the cluster of pneumonia in Wuhan.
-Travelers arriving from Wuhan are also being screened at Hong Kong airport.
+A total of 21 people have been found with fever or respiratory symptoms after traveling from Wuhan, according to Hong Kong’s Hospital Authority.
+Seven of them have been discharged, and so far none of them has been linked to the cluster of pneumonia in Wuhan.

 In Singapore, travelers arriving from the Chinese city are also required to go through temperature screening, according to the Ministry of Health.
 Doctors have been alerted to look out for suspected cases of pneumonia among people who recently returned from there.